AliChoukatli/CyberShield-Enterprise/02_AD_Integration_User_Management/Documentation/05_RDP_Permissions.md

 ## 🔴 **Configuring RDP Permissions**

+### 📝 Introduction

+This section guides you through configuring **Remote Desktop Protocol (RDP)** permissions to securely restrict RDP access on a VM (`LTP-EMP01`) to authorized users only.
+By creating a dedicated security group (`RDP-Users`) and linking it via Group Policy, you enforce granular control over who can remotely connect to critical machines.

+This practice enhances security by limiting RDP access, which is often a common attack vector, to a carefully controlled set of users.

+---

 ### 🎯 Objective
 Ensure that selected users (e.g., `Sophia Martinez`) can securely connect via RDP to a VM (LTP-EMP01) by granting permissions only to an authorized group.